rickard2/utcw/CONFIG.md

 Name: `suffix`
 Default: None

+## Title custom template ##
+Description: A C-style printf-template for the title text.
+Include %d to get the post count and %s to get the term name.
+Type: String
+Name: `title_custom_template`
+Default: None

 ## Show title ##
 Description: If the title attribute should be added to links in the cloud
 Type: Boolean